nojhan/tunnelmon/README.md

 * `Q`: Quit tunnelmon.

+## DISPLAY

+Tunnelmon displays a table where lines are [auto]ssh processes that sets up a tunnel.
+Columns of the table indicates:
+- TYPE: `auto` if the process is managed by autossh, `ssh` if it is a "raw" SSH tunnel;
+- FORWARD: the type of port forwarding method (either `local`, `remote` or `dynamic`, see the SSH manual for details);
+- SSHPID: the process identifier;
+- INPORT: the client port;
+- VIA: the client host;
+- TARGET: the host address;
+- OUTPORT: the host port.

+The interactive interface adds a CONNECTIONS columns that displays one vertical bar for each connection set up by the tunnel.

+If you ask for showing the connections list (typing `N` in the interactive interface, or not passing `-u` to the command line one), Tunnelmon will show indented lines with the type of the connection, its status and the related address:port informations.

+In the interactive interface, different colors are used for:
+- the tunnel type,
+- the port forwarding methods,
+- privileged and unprivileged ports,
+- loopback, private and regular addresses.

 ## SSH Tunnels in a nutshell

 To open a tunnel to port 1234 of `server` through a `host` reached on port 4567: